THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 HOW TO MAKE BREAD BOWLS FROM FROZEN DOUGH:

 First, loosely cover the dough with plastic wrap, and thaw the dough overnight in the refrigerator, or on the counter for about 5-6 hours.
 The dough should be thawed but still cold.
 (I personally like thawing the dough overnight in the refrigerator because it’s easier for me.)

 Next, shape each 1-pound chunk of dough into 3 equal balls, and space them out on a parchment-lined baking sheet or on a silicone nonstick mat as I did.

 Then, brush each dough ball with the beaten egg.

 Next, lightly grease the plastic wrap and place loosely over the dough balls.

 Let dough rise until doubled in size, and remove the plastic wrap.

 Next, cool dough until warm.
-Then cut off the top of each bread bowl by placing your knife at a 45-degree angle while you cut.
+Then cut off the top of each bread by placing your knife at a 45-degree angle while you cut.

 Cut all the way around, and gently twist the cut bread off.

 Then, use your fingers to gently compress the sides and bottoms of the bread to create a larger well.

 Finally, fill with your favorite soup, and enjoy!

-- These bread bowls will keep, in an air-tight container, for up to 3 days.
+- These will keep, in an air-tight container, for up to 3 days.
 You may need to soften them by heating them for about 20 seconds in the microwave.

 - You will have some extra egg leftover after brushing the dough balls.
 If you double this recipe, DO NOT double the beaten egg!
 1 egg is enough to brush 6 dough balls.

 - The soup in these bowls is my Creamy Vegetable Medley Soup.